- Title: Guitar Music by Women Composers

 Prelude No. 1 by Emilia Giuliani, daughter of Mauro Giuliani, takes us to the classical period.
 An étude-like piece with subtle twists, played with beautiful phrasing.
-Not overly difficult to play, with the challenge of not making it sound like a sewing machine, so do mind the phrasing when playing it yourself.
+Not overly difficult to play, with the challenge of not making it sound like a sewing machine.
+Do mind the phrasing when playing it yourself.

 Two pieces by Dolores Nevares de Goni aka Madame Knoop, La Jota Aragonesa and L’ Alhambra, bring a sample of early Romantic Spanish atmosphere.
 Tune to D and practice well on the rhythms is key.
 The recording provides an excellent example.

 I had already met Madame Sidney Pratten via my research in the Boije Collection.
 This book contains the pieces Forgotten and Sadness, pure Romanticism in a more melancholic mood.
 I played both pieces, Sadness is a bit more difficult than Forgotten, the biggest challenge being a consistent atmosphere and the necessary tension.
 With her recording, Kruisbrink clearly shows how you can make this music exciting by breathing its phrases.

 Melodia del Sannio was composed by the Italian Maria Rita Brondi.
 It is a theme with some slight variations.
 The tuning of the piece is unusual, the first string down to D and the fifth string down to G. Indeed, it gives the piece its own particular sound.